ViktorThrelkeld/Beer-Tracks/doc/data_models.md

 Domain Model

 <pre>
-Person
+People
+many People to many Events

+Events
-one person to many or none Beers
+One Event to many Beers

 Beer
-Many or none Beers to one Style
+Many or No Beers to one Style

 Style
 </pre>